 Peppermint bark is always a popular choice that I see garnishing checkout lines at grocery stores and gift shops, yet I've never tried it.
 Williams Sonoma has their infamous classic bark that many families consider a staple around the holidays, but that one is still on my bucket list.

 After I realized that bark is essentially just melted down chocolate with whatever toppings you want to add in there, matcha suddenly popped into my head.
 With the green and red color scheme all around, matcha is the perfect natural food coloring for any classic treat that also kicks it up a notch in umami flavor.
 Make sure to use a culinary-grade, like Matchaeologist's Midori blend-- otherwise the matcha will turn bitter and loses some nutrients.

 Matcha turned out to be the perfect complement to white chocolate, which I'm normally not the biggest fan of.
 It's usually too sweet for me to enjoy, but the matcha gave it some depth to balance the sweet notes out.
-Recently I've discovered My Matcha Life's matcha, which is organic and top-grade matcha.
-I used their Tea Lover's blend here, and it worked perfectly.

 This is one of the easiest, no traditional baking required edible gift that you can have finished within about 5 minutes of prep and then passive waiting time for the chocolate to re-solidify.